EzequielHPP/musicAPI/readme.md

 ```

-Create your `.env` file on the root of your project and fill with the required values
+To make the project connect to you local DB you need to create your `.env` file on the root of your project and fill with the required values.

-You can copy the `.env.example` and rename it to `.env`
+You can copy the `.env.example` and rename it to `.env` and then change the `DB_` values to match your local machine DB.
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1